 Coins used are forever burned into the blockchain in a process we call "etching."
 It may take hundreds, or even thousands, of micro-transactions to archive your data depending on the cryptocurrency you are using and the amount of data you are archiving.
 Coins used in the archive process cannot be recovered, and once archived, the data cannot be altered in any way.
 Make sure you have triple checked your data for errors before archiving.

-Hit Save - you just etched.
+Hit Etch - Congratulations, you just made history.

 ExploringBelow are a few sample archives of blockpages.
 Copy and paste these root transaction id's into the Apertus search box and hit enter to restore the archives.